Christiaanvdm/hydro-django/README.md

 http://<your domain>/en/complete/google-oauth2/

-Use the ford3 admin panel to set up the google account with your id and secret
+Use the hydro admin panel to set up the google account with your id and secret